gopaltnl/OtpAuthenticationsGoogleSignin/README.md

         this,               // Activity (for callback binding)
         mCallbacks);        // OnVerificationStateChangedCallbacks
 ```
-Step6 : implementation on callback functions
+# Step 8: implementation on callback functions

 ```
 mCallbacks = new PhoneAuthProvider.OnVerificationStateChangedCallbacks() {@Override